 As summer fades away, and with it the season's bountiful produce, we find ourselves turning to root vegetables to get us through the fall.
-Carrots are among my favorites, and though their moisture and sweet flavor profile make them delicious in carrot cake, we find that savory applications are best for showcasing their versatility—bright and crunchy when raw, intensely sweet and tender when roasted, and all along the spectrum in between.
+Carrots are among our favorites, and though their moisture and sweet flavor profile make them delicious in carrot cake, we find that savory applications are best for showcasing their versatility—bright and crunchy when raw, intensely sweet and tender when roasted, and all along the spectrum in between.
 All you need to unlock their potential are a few simple techniques.
-To get you started, we've rounded up 16 of our favorite carrot recipes, from roasted carrots with black sesame paste or harissa to a make-ahead carrot and chickpea salad and a creamy vegan soup.
+To get you started, we've rounded up 19 of our favorite carrot recipes, from roasted carrots with black sesame paste or harissa to a make-ahead carrot and chickpea salad and a creamy vegan soup.

 One of our favorite ways to cook carrots is to blanch them quickly in salted water before shocking them in an ice bath, which takes off the raw edge while leaving them pleasantly crisp.
 Here, we serve the blanched carrots in a simple vinaigrette flavored with just a couple teaspoons of creamy, nutty tahini paste.

 Try to roast raw carrots, and they'll end up shriveled and unappetizing—a better idea is to par-cook them in boiling water before finishing them in the oven.
 Roasting carrots does a great job of bringing out their natural sweetness, which we balance out in this recipe with an earthy, slightly bitter black sesame dressing.

 Once you've mastered the boil-then-roast technique, you can dress up your roasted carrots with anything you want, really—in this recipe, that means coating them in a mixture of spicy harissa, cumin, and black pepper before they go into the oven and balancing them out with rich and lightly tangy crème fraîche for dipping.
 If you can't find the latter at your grocery, it's ridiculously easy to make your own crème fraîche at home.